haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-09-13 aMSE 0.0.0.075 Implemented the option of having an initial depletion as well as application of historical catches.

 -   2021-09-10 aMSE 0.0.0.100 Many small, but significant, changes.
     Modified getdata which interacts with the \#\#\#HS.R file and added the zoneDP$NAS data input.
 Added a summary recdev plot to condition